 Can doctors prescribe Suboxone via telemedicine?

-- Defining telemedicine: At its roots, telemedicine simply means “healing from a distance.”
+- Defining telehealth: Telehealth or telemedicine simply means “healing from a distance.”
 More specifically, telemedicine is the use of technology to make virtual healthcare more readily accessible.
 You’ll be able to access interactive medicine, exchange medical information between providers, and remotely monitor your vital signs like heart rate and blood pressure.

-- Services available: There are a range of services available via telemedicine, such as addiction treatment, behavioral health support, and virtual consultations with your care providers.
+- Services available: There are a range of services available via telehealth, such as addiction treatment, behavioral health support, and virtual consultations with your care providers.

 - Digital addiction treatment: Telemedicine for addiction treatment offers innovative and user-friendly approaches for the treatment of substance use disorders—such as computerized screening, telephone-based recovery support, telehealth therapy, virtual appointment reminders, and mobile apps—while still safely treating patients who need medication-assisted treatment.

 - Benefits: Telemedicine features many of the benefits of in-person addiction treatment, allowing a medical provider to monitor patient progress, make medication adjustments, and offer digital therapies.
-These services may include digital addiction courses, phone-based addiction programs, medicine prescriptions, and virtual addiction treatment.
+These services may include digital addiction courses, online counseling and group therapy, medicine prescriptions, and virtual addiction treatment.